If you are looking for winter herbs to keep your culinary garden productive all year long, we’ve got a great list for you.

 Sage is a nice addition to the perennial herb garden.
 Grow sage in full sun and well-draining, sandy soil.
 A mature plant will spread up to 2 feet wide, so give it ample space in the garden bed.

 A less well-known herb is winter savory that is a perennial in many climates.

-A low growing bushy herb, winter savory is a good addition for the border of the garden.
+A low-growing bushy herb, winter savory is a good addition to the border of the garden.

 Winter Savory has a strong spicy flavor and can be used in the same dishes as oregano, thyme, and basil. can also be dried and combined with sage and thyme in stuffings.
 Not to be confused with summer savory that is an annual plant.

 Winter Savory is semi-evergreen so will keep its branches in the colder months.
 In the spring they will grow in abundance to a full bushy plant.
 It is a nice choice to plant in smaller areas since it grows just one foot tall.
 Grow winter savory in full sun.

 10. Bronze Fennel – Hardy to Zone 5

 Tall and airy, bronze fennel will make a statement in your backyard.
 It has a sweet licorice-like flavor.
 Add fresh leaves to season fish, salads, stuffings sauces, and eggs.